-Payments by bank transfer:
+Payments by Bank Transfer

 Whilst cheques can be cancelled, unfortunately this luxury does not apply to bank transfers.
 There is little that can be done to avoid receiving a bank transfer once it has been processed by the bank.

-In Beechwood House Publishing v Guardian Products Ltd , a debtor, that already had the creditor’s bank details, transferred a payment straight into the creditor’s account, and informed the creditor that this payment had been made in full and final settlement of all sums owing.
+In Beechwood House Publishing v Guardian Products Ltd , a debtor, that already had the creditor’s bank details, transferred a payment straight into the creditor’s account, and informed the creditor that the payment had been made in full and final settlement of all sums owing.
 The creditor kept this money on account, i.e. did not return it.
 It was held by the Court that, because the creditor had not asked for the payment, or provided the debtor with its account details, it had not accepted the settlement offer.
 However, the outcome could have been very different and the creditor risked losing the right to claim the full balance.